What do you do when you're working in Claude Code and feel like, "I want to take a quick look at or fix this file"?

 set clipboard=unnamedplus

-Choosing Your Mouse Operation Style
+Choosing Mouse Operations

-There are three approaches to handle this.
+There are three approaches to handling this.

-Recommended: Use the Defaults
+Recommended: Use as Default

-The modifier key varies by terminal app.
+The modifier key varies depending on the terminal app.

 set mouse=

-clipboard=unnamedplus configuredp in Normal mode
+clipboard=unnamedplus configuredp in Normal Mode

-The Final init.vim
+Final init.vim

 set mouse=nvi